 All organisms synthesize substances that they need for their survival by converting simple compounds into more complex compounds.
 The conversion happens in several steps, in sequences of reactions called biosynthetic or metabolic pathways.
 The conversion of simple compounds to more complex compounds requires energy and the presence of specific enzymes that enable the reactions.

 What is a bioreactor?

 A bioreactor is a vessel, in which biological processes can happen in a controlled way under favourable conditions.
-They are commonly used for the manufacturing of products that involve organisms, mainly microorganisms.
-Bioreactor size can range from one litre up to several cubic metres for application in industrial production.
-Bioreactors are generally referred to as biotechnological applications.
+They are commonly used for the manufacturing of products that usually involve microorganisms.
+Bioreactor sizes can range from millilitres up to several cubic metres for application in industrial production.
 Traditional techniques that involve microbial activities such as brewing beer or the production of wine, are comparable to the bioactive processes in bioreactors.

-What would be the benefit of flavonoid production in microbial bioreactor farms?
+What would be the benefits of flavonoid production in microbial bioreactor farms?

-The recovery and purification of substances from natural resources, as well as the disposal of waste and potential recycling of side products is comprised under the term down-streaming processes.
+The recovery and purification of substances from natural resources, as well as the disposal of waste and potential recycling of side products is comprised under the term downstream processing.
 These processes can be very cost-intensive, especially if the yieldable quantities are small, or if complex purification processes are required.
-The biological production performed by microorganisms in bioreactors under optimised conditions is expected to reduce down-streaming costs.
+The biological production performed by microorganisms in bioreactors under optimised conditions is expected to reduce downstream processing costs.